Divorce Financial Settlement | FAQs - Everything You Need to Know

-When a couple goes through a divorce, the financial side of separating and legalising what has been agreed is sometimes called a divorce financial settlement.
+The financial side of divorce and legalising what has been agreed is often called a divorce financial settlement.

 There are, confusingly, many names for the same thing as it's also known as a consent order, clean break consent order and financial order.